Karim Mitha (FRSA, FRSPH, DFPH, MFPH, GMBPsS)

 Open to PhD supervision enquiries?

 Karim's current research interests examine the role of social processes on resilience with common mental disorders (CMDs), ie: depression and anxiety.
 He is working with Muslims in Scotland and examining the relationship between acculturative processes on subsequent psychological morbidity.
-The aim is to gain a holistic picture, through examining key community stakeholders and individual experiences, of how Muslims in Scotland undergo various acculturative processes, the role of their faith and ethnic identity, and the impacts of discrimination and integration.
-This research utilises an interdisciplinary approach and employs qualitative methods via an intersectional approach.
+The aim is to gain a holistic picture, through examining key community stakeholders and individual experiences, of how Muslims in Scotland undergo various acculturative processes, the role of their faith and ethnic identity, and the impacts of discrimination and integration in their mental health and wellbeing.
+This research utilises an interdisciplinary approach and employs qualitative methods via an intersectional lens.

 2018: "Mental health and Muslim communities", - Fresh Air Edinburgh Radio, December 2018